SyncfusionExamples/mail-merge-in-word-processor/README.md

 The following process takes place:
 * Document editor export the current document as base64string using saveAsBlob API.
 * Then send the base64string to server for performing mail merge.
-* In server side(MailMergeReport API in DocumentEditorController file), with the help of [`Syncfusion DocIO`](https://help.syncfusion.com/file-formats/docio/working-with-mail-merge) performs mail merge.
+* In server side(MailMergeReport API in DocumentEditorController file), with the help of [`Syncfusion&reg; DocIO`](https://help.syncfusion.com/file-formats/docio/working-with-mail-merge) performs mail merge.
 * Finally, send the SFDT content to client side for opening it in Document editor.

 The following code snippet is used to perform mail merge.